+Plus, companies that don’t abide by state and federal antidiscrimination statutes covering LGBTs will be not be able to receive government contracts.
 In fact, according to one religious liberty litigator who has had to defend clients against an exasperating array of antidiscrimination lawsuits, the only thing standing between an employer or employee and a court action is the imagination of LGBT plaintiffs and their lawyers.

 “We are all vulnerable to such targeting,” he said.

 Says a religious liberty lawyer, “There is no looming resolution to these conflicts; no plateau that we’re about to reach.
 Only intensification.
 It’s a train that won’t stop so long as there is momentum and track.”

 David Gushee, a well-known Evangelical ethicist who holds an aggressively progressive stance on gay issues, published a column in 2016 noting that the middle ground is fast disappearing on the question of whether discrimination against gays and lesbians for religious reasons should be tolerated.

 “Neutrality is not an option,” he wrote.
 “Neither is polite half-acceptance.
 Nor is avoiding the subject.
 Hide as you might, the issue will come and find you.”